 If you do not suggest Registry cleaners what should I do?

-- If you are getting an error, search for that error.
-Often steps on how to resolve that issue can be found without needing a Registry cleaner.
+- If you are getting errors, search for the error.
+Many errors can be fixed without Registry cleaners.

-- Run through the basic troubleshooting steps for your version of Windows here.
+- Run through the basic troubleshooting steps for Windows.

-- Run a spyware and antivirus scans on the computer.
+- Run a antimalware and antivirus scans on the computer.

 What do Registry cleaners report to fix?